Finnoy Travel - Reviews, Stories and Tips

 The content on this page includes affiliate links.
 While clicking on these links won't cost you anything extra, we may earn a modest commission from any purchases.

-We travelled to Alicante, a charming coastal city in the southeastern region of Spain in the Valencian Community.
+We travelled to Alicante, a charming coastal city in the southeastern region of Spain, in the Valencian Community.
 With many beautiful beaches, natural parks, and scenic countryside destinations, it is no wonder that many tourists flock to this city every year.
 While several modes of transportation are available in Spain, driving is by far the most practical way to explore the surrounding areas.
-It provides freedom and flexibility and allows you to venture off the beaten path and discover hidden gems that are not easily accessible by public transport.
+It provides freedom and flexibility, allowing you to venture off the beaten path and discover hidden gems that are not easily accessible by public transport.
 This article will share practical driving tips for Spain, especially for the Valencia area.
 Read the article and know what to expect while driving in Spain.

 Spain